Cochabamba Water War

-The Cochabamba Water War was a series of protests that took place in Cochabamba, Bolivia's fourth largest city, between December 1999 and April 2000 in response to the privatization of the city's municipal water supply company SEMAPA.
+The Cochabamba Water War, also known as the Bolivian Water War, was a series of protests that took place in Cochabamba, Bolivia's fourth largest city, between December 1999 and April 2000 in response to the privatization of the city's municipal water supply company SEMAPA.
 The wave of demonstrations and police violence was described as a public uprising against water prices.

-The tensions erupted when a new firm, Aguas del Tunari – a joint venture involving Bechtel – was required to invest in construction of a long-envisioned dam (a priority of Mayor Manfred Reyes Villa), so they had drastically raised water rates.
+The tensions erupted when a new firm, Aguas del Tunari (a joint venture involving Bechtel), was required to invest in construction of a long-envisioned dam (a priority of mayor Manfred Reyes Villa), so they had drastically raised water rates.
 Protests, largely organized through the Coordinadora (Coalition in Defense of Water and Life), a community coalition, erupted in January, February, and April 2000, culminating in tens of thousands marching downtown and battling police.
 One civilian was killed.
 On 10 April 2000, the national government reached an agreement with the Coordinadora to reverse the privatization.
 A complaint filed by foreign investors was resolved by agreement in February 2001.

 Economic background of Bolivia

 The restoration of civilian rule to Bolivia in 1982 ended decades of military dictatorships, but did not bring economic stability.
-In 1985, with hyperinflation at an annual rate of 25 thousand percent, few foreign investors would do business in the country.
+In 1985, with hyperinflation at an annual rate of 25000%, few foreign investors would do business in the country.
 The Bolivian government turned to the World Bank as a last resort against economic meltdown.
 For the next 20 years, successive governments followed the World Bank's provisions in order to qualify for continued loans from the organization.